joergschultzelutter/pypi-publish-workflow/README.md

 This repo contains three files that you may need to amend and copy to your Github repository:

-- ``MANIFEST.in``: Copy this file 'as is' to your repo's root folder.
-It contains a reference to the future ``VERSION`` file which will be created by the Github Action.
 - ``setup.py``: this is a regular Python ``setup.py`` file; amend the file content with your package information and then save the file in your repo's root directory
 - ``publish-to-pypi.yml``: Edit this file, amend the configuration settings (see next chapter) and then save the file in your repo's Github Actions directory (``.github/workflows``).
 You may also need to activate the new workflow - see [documentation on Github](https://docs.github.com/en/actions).